rweng/jquery-datatables-rails/Readme.md

 # jquery-datatables-rails

 This gem packages the jQuery [DataTables](http://datatables.net/) plugin for easy use with the Rails 3.1+ asset pipleine.
+It provides all the basic DataTables files, and a few of the extras.

 # Important

-The current gem is released without updated plugins.
+**The current gem is released without updated plugins.**
+**Take care of using the gem from master repository, there are general changes.
+[CHANGELOG.md](CHANGELOG.md)**

 If you encounter any errors, please fork the repository, update the plugin files and send a pull-request.

-It provides all the basic DataTables files, and a few of the extras.

 ## General Installation

+**This is README is valid only for 2.1.10.0.1 version**

-1. Add to your Gemfile:
+1 - Add to your Gemfile:

 ```ruby
 gem 'jquery-datatables-rails', '~> 2.1.10.0.1'
 ```

-1. Install the gem:
+2 - Install the gem:

 ```bash
 bundle install
 ```

-1. Add the JavaScript to `application.js`:
+3 - Add the JavaScript to `application.js`:

 ```javascript
 //= require dataTables/jquery.dataTables
 ```

-1. Add the stylesheets to `application.css`:
+4 - Add the stylesheets to `application.css`:

 ```css
 *= require dataTables/jquery.dataTables